 The South Brisbane Bowling Club was founded in 1900.
 Two years later, the greens were inaugurated.
 They were built at a cost of £400 using soil from the river bank at West End.
 The clubhouse was built in stages from 1907.
 A building was moved from New Farm in 1924.

-In 1903, a group of local women including Josephine Papi, who served as secretary (see Ferdinand and Josephine Papi – a Glimpse into Our Past ), founded the South Brisbane Croquet Club.
+In 1903, a group of local women including Josephine Papi, who served as secretary (see Ferdinand and Josephine Papi – an Edwardian Power Couple ), founded the South Brisbane Croquet Club.
 Croquet was a very popular game at the time and larger houses often had a lawn on their property.
 See for example my post Mon Abri – Brighton Road .

 At the time, fashion on the lawns seemed to play an important role and the Figaro article covering the opening day has over two pages of descriptions of the attire of the attendees.
 Amongst them was Lydia Hopkins, one of the family living in our house at the time (see Glenview – A Highgate Hill House circa 1883 ).